ambassadorlabs/kubecrash-23-securing-the-front-door/README.md

 Hosts tell Emissary-Ingress what domains to accept traffic from, and how to handle requests coming from that domain.
 Note that in the `requestPolicy` block, we tell it to `Route` insecure requests.
 We don't have a certificate set up yet, but we want to check connectivity.

-Emissary-Ingress is now listening on that domain, but if you go to your emojivoto DNS entry (http://emojivoto.yourdomain.tld) you won't reach emojivoto, because we haven't configured Emissary to route traffic yet.
+Emissary-Ingress is now listening on that domain, but if you go to your faces DNS entry (http://faces.yourdomain.tld) you won't reach faces, because we haven't configured Emissary to route traffic yet.

 #### Mapping